bebo-exe/packet-capturer/objectives.md

 ## extra objectives of packet analyzer platform

-- platform works for both windows and linux
+- platform works for windows, linux, and macos
+- "how_to_run.md" would have a section for each OS to explain how to run the platform on it, and it would also have a section for the npcap driver installation for windows, and it would also have a section for troubleshooting common issues that may occur during the installation and running of the platform
 - have a gui interface to show the captured packets in real time
 - have a filter system to filter the captured packets by protocol, source, destination, etc
 - have a statistics page to show the number of captured packets, the most common protocols, the most common source and destination, etc
 - improved code structure and organization such that it is able to perform more like a real packet analyzer platform and be more efficient in capturing and analyzing packets (E.X wireshark)
-- include udp, arp, icmp and http/s in the gui interface
+- include udp, arp, icmp, http/https (both are in same category but https is classified as tls if captured) in the gui interface
 - have details when the packet gets captured (its number, source, destination, info)
 - an option to save the captured packets in a pcap file
 - these saved pcap files are saved in a directory called "capturs"